Citroen C5 Aircross Hybrid review

 |Plug-in hybrid||34 miles||166mpg||32g/km|

-The hybrid technology means it emits just 32g/km of CO2 and has a 34-mile electric range, so it falls into the 11% for Benefit-in-Kind (BiK) band for company-car tax, regardless of which of the two trim levels (Shine or Shine Plus) that you pick.
+The hybrid technology means it emits just 32g/km of CO2 and has a 34-mile electric range, so it falls into the 11% for Benefit-in-Kind (BiK) band for company-car tax, regardless of which of the three trim levels (Shine, Shine Plus or 'Black Edition') that you pick.
 The C5 Aircross Hybrid is practical, too, with only a small loss of boot space compared to the diesel and petrol versions, and it has comfortable seats and lots of room for adult passengers in the back seats.

 Previous Citroens, and other models in the range, are comfortable at all times but the C5 Aircross Hybrid can't quite match them.
 At higher speeds, the car is a lot smoother over bumps, but at lower speeds, it tends to crash into potholes and jitter over broken tarmac – it’s all very inconsistent.
 It doesn't make up for that with good handling either, as the light steering makes manoeuvring easy at low speeds, but it doesn’t get any weightier as your speed increases, nor does it offer much feedback.

 So if you're looking for a satisfying driving experience, the closely related Peugeot 3008 and – even more so – the recently refreshed MINI Countryman hybrid are both better choices.
 The C5 Aircross is also far from the cheapest plug-in hybrid family SUV, but that will probably concern private buyers more than it will company-car users.
 For the latter in particular, the big and distinctively styled French car is still worth a look.
 For a more detailed look at the Citroen C5 Hybrid, read on for the rest of our in-depth review...